 In the world of Family Offices, anything is possible and the professionals hired to do the unthinkable have to be problem solvers, agile, and absolutely committed to the cause.
 Most importantly, they have to be the right Cultural Fit, which most Family Office professionals believe is more important than qualifications in the hiring process.

 Running a family-owned business is no easy feat.
 Among the many challenges is determining the right salary and compensation structure for top executives.
-And the topic of pay is a sensitive one when it involves the founder, family members, and other stakeholders.
+Plus, the topic of pay is a sensitive one when it involves the founder, family members, and other stakeholders.

 People are critical to a family office’s long-term success.
-However, recruiting top talent continues to be a great challenge when there’s a shortage of top talent in a tight labor market.
+However, recruiting top talent can be a hurdle when there’s a shortage of top talent in a tight labor market.
 Compounding the problem, many family offices lack robust training and development plans to prepare next-generation family members and existing employees to step into key roles.
 As capability needs evolve, updating role descriptions for employee recruitment is key.
 Intentional skill development, career pathing, and creative compensation can help retain top talent.

 We’ve all heard the terms “quiet quitting,” “quiet firing,” and the “great resignation” that point to the need for better employee engagement, which is a state of mind in which employees feel passionate about their jobs, are committed to the organization, and want to put discretionary effort into their work.
 In this webcast, Cheryl Kuch at Rehmann shares actionable insights and data, checklists, tools, and guidance for managers who are the answer to increasing employee engagement.